zNaLa/docs/docs/Troubleshooting-doc5.md

 ## Rythm forgets the playlist I queued after it leaves
 For performance reasons, Rythm will clear/reset the queue when it leaves the voice channel.

-To get around this we suggest creating a YouTube playlist of the songs you wish to re-queue.
+To get around this we suggest creating a YouTube/Spotify playlist of the songs you wish to re-queue.

 ## Rythm sends blank messages
 Rythm uses embeds to post messages.
 You might have disabled website previews on your client.
 Please make sure you enable it!